Last passage percolation in hierarchical environments: Last passage percolation on the branching random walk

 Consider any up-right directed path $\pi$ from $(0,0)$ to $(\frac{n}{2^{\ell\sss}}-1,\frac{n}{2^{\ell\sss}}-1)$ containing one of the two skeletons.
 We analyze the weight collected by $\pi$ from the BRW at scale $(\ell+1)\sss$ within $R$, which is given by the sum

-By the definition of the skeletons, $\pi$ passes through exactly $2^\sss+1$ many distinct squares $B\in\BB^{((\ell+1)\sss)}$ during its journey through $R$.
-Moreover, no matter which skeleton $\pi$ contains, it takes exactly $\frac{n}{2^{(\ell+1)\sss}}$ many steps inside the bottom-left square and inside the top-right square (by directedness).
-On the other hand, the other $2^{\sss}-1$ many squares through which $\pi$ passes are disjoint from their reflections across the diagonal $y=x$.
-Note further that, by directedness, $\pi$ takes exactly $2\frac{n}{2^{(\ell+1)\sss}}-1$ many steps in each of those squares.
-We denote by $B_0$ and $B_{2^\sss}$ the bottom-left and top-right square respectively, and denote the other squares by $B_j^\Box$, where $\Box\in\{\up,\down\}$ according to which skeleton $\pi$ contains.
-This leads to the decomposition
+By the definition of the skeletons, $\pi$ passes through exactly $2^{\sss+1}-1$ many distinct squares $B\in\BB^{((\ell+1)\sss)}$ during its journey through $R$.
+We call these squares \emph{diagonal} or \emph{off-diagonal} according to whether they intersect the diagonal line $y=x$.
+Notice that no matter which skeleton $\pi$ contains, it passes through every diagonal square, of which there are $2^\sss$ many.
+Moreover, by directedness $\pi$ takes exactly $\frac{n}{2^{(\ell+1)\sss}}$ many steps inside the bottom-left square and inside the top-right square, and exactly $1$ step inside all the other diagonal squares.
+Also, the other $2^\sss-1$ many squares through which $\pi$ passes are off-diagonal, and by directedness $\pi$ takes exactly $2\frac{n}{2^{(\ell+1)\sss}}-1$ many steps in each of them.
+Note that since the latter squares are off-diagonal, they are disjoint from their reflections across the line $y=x$.
+We label the diagonal squares in increasing order as $B_1\prec B_2\prec\cdots\prec B_{2^{\sss}}$, so $B_1$ is the bottom-left square and $B_{2^{\sss}}$ is the top-right square.
+We label the off-diagonal squares along $\pi$ as $B_1^\Box,\dots,B_{2^{\sss}-1}^\Box$, where $\Box\in\{\up,\down\}$ according to which skeleton $\pi$ contains.
+From all this discussion we obtain the decomposition